Important Information Registration for Summer and Fall classes is open

-One of the most important things your child can do is be sure to go to class.
+One of the most important things your student can do is be sure to go to class.
 Explain the importance of attending class regularly, taking thorough notes, completing all class assignments and participating in study groups.

-Help your child to learn how to manage their time.
+Help your student to learn how to manage their time.
 Successful students learn how to plan ahead and how long it will take to read a chapter in a text book, write a paper or study for test.

 Many successful students are those who are involved in various school activities.
 Students who are active become more motivated and focused to do well.

 Make your student aware of free services such as tutoring, counseling centers and academic advising.
 You are already paying for these services through your tuition and it can make all the difference in your studentís success.

 Community College Advantages

 We understand new students and their needs.
 We offer support services for students who are first-time in college, but we also support honors and university-bound students.
 If you are in high school, we can help you make the transition to college with our summer bridge or dual credit programs.

 If you are not college-ready, we will help you get ready.
 If you want to transfer to a university, we offer academic degrees so you can complete your first two years of college while living at home and even close to work.

 Lone Star College System also offers joint-admissions programs at LSC-University Center.
 If you are ready to graduate, we can help you find a job locally or out-of-state with our career services.